alphagov/govuk-ask-export/README.md

   of colleagues at the cabinet office who will be emailed upon a successful export
 - `DATA_LABS_EMAIL_RECIPIENTS` - a comma separated list of email addresses of colleagues in the Data Labs team who will be emailed upon a successful export
+- `PERFORMANCE_ANALYST_EMAIL_RECIPIENTS` - a comma separated list of email addresses of performance analysts who will be emailed upon a successful export
 - `THIRD_PARTY_EMAIL_RECIPIENTS` - a comma separated list of email addresses of third party colleagues who will be emailed upon a successful export
 - `SINCE_TIME` (optional) - defaults to "10:00", can be changed to alter the time